 James Damore confirmed his dismissal, saying he had been fired for “perpetuating gender stereotypes”.
 The ex-employee has said he is looking into possible legal remedies, accusing senior Google management of trying to shame him into silence.

-Earlier, Google Chief Executive Sundar Pichai has cut short his holiday in Europe to return to the US to deal with the affair.
-He reportedly told employees in a note on Monday that parts of Damore’s memo “violate our Code of Conduct and cross the line by advancing harmful gender stereotypes in our workplace”.
-Google’s vice-president of diversity, Danielle Brown, sent a memo saying the engineer’s essay “advanced incorrect assumptions about gender”.
+Earlier, Google Chief Executive Sundar Pichai reportedly told employees in a note on Monday that parts of Damore’s memo “violate our Code of Conduct and cross the line by advancing harmful gender stereotypes in our workplace”.

 “The distribution of preferences and abilities of men and women differ in part due to biological causes and… these differences may explain why we don’t see equal representation of women in tech and leadership,” Damore wrote.

-Damore has received support in conservative media outlets such as Breitbart News, with commentators claiming the dismissal is an example of corporate intolerance for alternative views that do not follow a left-wing, politically correct bias.
+He has received support in conservative media outlets such as Breitbart News, with commentators claiming the dismissal is an example of corporate intolerance for alternative views and left-wing, politically correct bias.